Vision Problems in Children

 Retinoblastoma is a rare cancer of the retina.
 The retina is the innermost layer of

 the eye.
-It is located at the back of the eye.
+It's located at the back of the eye.
 It receives light and images needed

 for vision.
 About 250 children in the U.S. are diagnosed with this type of cancer

 each year.
-It mostly happens in children the age younger than 5.
-Most cases happen
+It mostly happens in children younger than age 5.
+Most cases happen between

-between infancy and age 2.
+infancy and age 2.
 Both boys and girls are affected equally.
-Retinoblastoma
+Retinoblastoma can happen

-can happen in either eye.
-But in about 25% to 30% of the cases, the tumor is in both
+in either eye.
+But in about 1 in 4 cases, the tumor is in both eyes.

 Symptoms of retinoblastoma may include: